cliffordx/legalbai/pages/CIVIL CODE___BOOK 4___TITLE_2.md

 	- **ARTICLE 1369.**
 	  collapsed:: true
 		- The procedure for the reformation of instrument shall be governed by rules of court to be promulgated by the Supreme Court.
-- 🔴 CHAPTER 5 - Interpretation of Contracts]]
+- 🔴 CHAPTER 5 - Interpretation of Contracts
-  heading:: true
   collapsed:: true
 	- **ARTICLE 1370.**
 	  collapsed:: true